Visyond/website-hugo/site/content/solutions/interactive-what-if-dashboards.md

       video: /video/Decide Who Sees and Interacts with Specific Worksheets and Dashboards - Visyond.mp4
       videoPoster: /video/grid_face_thumbnail.jpg
       title: Show people only what matters to them

+    - learnMore:
+      descr: >-
+        Get collaborative analysis tools that anyone on the team can easily use.
+No code, no macros — just press a button and get results.
+      video: /video/Visualize the Impact of Important Business Drivers - Visyond.mp4
+      videoPoster: /video/grid_thumbnail.jpg
+      title: Automate what-if and risk analysis

     blockTitle: Effectively communicate insights
     blockDesc: >-
       Empower your team to get answers to their 'what-if' questions, and visualize scenarios from the central model without wasting time on updating the model and visualizations.